datarobot-oss/terraform-aws-dr-infra/README.md

 ### DNS
 #### Toggle
-- `create_dns_zones` to create new Route53 zones
+- `create_dns_zone` to create a new Route53 zone
-- `existing_public_route53_zone_id` / `existing_private_route53_zone_id` to use an existing Route53 zone
+- `existing_route53_zone_id` to use an existing Route53 zone

 #### Description
-Uses the [terraform-aws-route53](https://github.com/terraform-aws-modules/terraform-aws-route53) module to create new public and/or private Route53 hosted zone with name `domain_name`.
+Uses the [terraform-aws-route53](https://github.com/terraform-aws-modules/terraform-aws-route53) module to create a new Route53 hosted zone with name `dns_zone_name`.
+When `dns_zone_public` is `true` (the default) a public zone is created; when `false` a private zone is created for the given VPC.

-A public Route53 zone is used by `external_dns` to create records for the DataRobot ingress resources when `internet_facing_ingress_lb` is `true`.
-It is also used for DNS validation when creating a new ACM certificate.

-A private Route53 zone is used by `external_dns` to create records for the DataRobot ingress resources when `internet_facing_ingress_lb` is `false`.
-It is also used to create CNAME records for AWS service private endpoints that do not have `private_dns_enabled`.
+The Route53 zone is used by `external_dns` to create records for the DataRobot ingress resources.
+It is also used for DNS validation when creating a new certificate either with ACM or cert-manager and to create CNAME records for AWS service private endpoints that do not have `private_dns_enabled`.

 #### IAM Policy
 ```